Yogyakarta for All

-…are not always barrier-free, especially the ancient temples were not built with accessibility in mind.
-However, also for travellers with disabilities is it possible to explore the many sides of Yogyakarta.
+Yogyakarta is not always barrier-free, especially the ancient temples were not built with accessibility in mind.
+However, travel with a wheelchair in Yogyakarta is possible, and visitors with disabilities can certainly explore the many sides of Yogyakarta.
 We offer you support!

 Our Yogyakarta day trips take you to all the great destinations.

 Have a look also at our information about accessibility in Yogyakarta.

 The plains around Yogyakarta are dotted with the remains of hundreds of small and large temples erected more than a thousand years ago; the two most famous, the Borobudur and Prambanan complexes, are UNESCO World Heritage Sites.
 In the north of town, one of Indonesia’s most active volcanoes, Mount Merapi, towers.
 Yogyakarta is also the focal centre of Javanese arts and culture, looking back on four-and-a-half centuries of often turbulent history.
-The city and her immediate surroundings have the special administrative status of a sultanate – the Kraton area, the Sultan’s Palace and the residential quarters of the sultan’s family and their employees form the town’s center.c
+The city and her immediate surroundings have the special administrative status of a sultanate – the Kraton area, the Sultan’s Palace and the residential quarters of the sultan’s family and their employees form the town’s center.

 The Borobudur, the world’s largest Buddhist monument, is build around an existing hill and extravagantly decorated with nearly two thousand reliefs depicting the life and teachings.
 The Borobudur is connected with two ‘satellites’, the small Mendut and Pawon tempels.
 They all lie on one straight – imaginary – line, that would end, or start, at the Merapi volcano.
 Worshippers in early times would have visited Mendut and Pawon as a spiritual preparation, before finally approaching monumental Borobudur.